lsulli/LidarManager/README.md

 Useful to GIS user with intensive job in LIDAR analysis.

 Request LIDAR file(s) in readable directory and user with read and write privilege for user directory.
-Tested with Qgis 3.10 and following
+Tested with Qgis 3.10 and later

-Add file(s) lidar and/or single virtual raster file directly from Tile Index Layer with valid field path (you can create it with dedicate tool).
+Add file(s) lidar and/or single virtual raster file directly from Tile Index Layer with valid field path (you can create it with dedicate tool - see belowe).
 Set on the fly hillshading parameter and CRS.
-Change hillshading setting to LIDAR in TOC.
+Change LIDAR hillshading setting in TOC.
 Other Tools:
   - copy LIDAR selected in Tile Index Layer to destination directory
-  - create Tile Index Layer from directory/subdirectory or from LIDAR in TOC and populate valid field path (use gdal:tileindex process)
+  - create Tile Index Layer from directory/subdirectory or from active LIDAR in TOC and populate valid field path (use gdal:tileindex process)
   - create virtual raster file from LIDAR active in TOC
   - check path field in Tile Index Layer to control valid path for raster
   - interactive help string and log message